Arizona Labor Laws Guide

 When it comes to the hiring process, the Arizona Civil Rights Act prohibits discrimination based on race, gender, disability, and so on during the hiring process.
 Other regulations for the hiring process include:

-It's important to remember that in cases where Arizona State law and Federal law overlap, the employer should comply with the law that bears greater benefits to the employee.
+It is important to remember that in cases where Arizona State law and Federal law overlap, the employer should comply with the law that benefits the employee more.

 Arizona termination laws